Data Protection Officer for the Marche region.

 Risk and threat analysis.

-Assessment of physical and IT threats that could compromise the integrity and confidentiality of data.
+Physical and Cyber Threat Assessment which could compromise the integrity and confidentiality of the data

-In less structured organizations, such as small businesses or some public entities, risk assessment is often entrusted to the Data Protection Officer (DPO).
-In this context, the DPO must be a multi-specialist figure or, alternatively, must carry out his role with the support of a team of expert professionals.
-This approach ensures that risk analysis and management are conducted with the necessary care and expertise, even in organizations that may not have resources dedicated to that function.
+In organizations less structured, For example as the small businesses or some public entities, risk assessment is often entrusted to the Data Protection Officer (DPO).
+In this context, the DPO must be a multi-specialist figure or, alternatively, must play its role with the support of a team of expert professionals.
+This approach ensures that therisk analysis and management are conducted with theattention and the necessary experience, even in organizations that may not have dedicated resources to this function.

 Risk analysis - Risk Assessment